-- Resident Wellbeing Series at Noon Conference – this is a combination of didactic sessions and interactive group activities designed to bring resident wellbeing to the forefront and give residents a safe environment to discuss issues.
+- Resident Well-Being Series: this is a combination of didactic sessions and interactive group activities designed to bring resident well-being to the forefront and give residents a safe environment to discuss issues.

-- Quarterly class meetings where each class has the opportunity to discuss the important topics related to their level of training and share their experiences.
+- Quarterly class meetings that give each class the opportunity to discuss the important topics related to their level of training and share their experiences.

 - Group activities organized to bring residents together in a stress-free environment, enhance teamwork and communication, and promote social well-being.
 Along with holiday parties and resident picnics, Program activities include:

-- “The Lego Challenge” puts teams of 2 residents back-to-back to re-create an object by description only, developing their communication skills and teamwork.
+- “The Lego Challenge” puts teams of two residents back-to-back to recreate an object by description only, developing their communication skills and teamwork.

-The Program continues to expand activities to enhance the wellbeing of our residents, providing an outlet for decreasing stress, team building, and having FUN!
+The Program continues to expand activities to enhance the well-being of our residents, providing an outlet for decreasing stress, caring for our community, team building, and having FUN!